-The Plan holds units of a common/collective trust fund and shares of mutual funds managed by Fidelity, the trustee of the Plan.
+The Plan holds units of a common/collective trust fund managed by Fidelity, the trustee of the Plan.
+The Plan also holds units of common/collective trust funds managed by Mercer, the investment advisor of the Plan.
 This Plan also invests in the common stock of SPG.
 These transactions qualify as party-in-interest transactions; however, they are exempt from the prohibited transaction rules under ERISA.
-During 2018, the Plan received \$1,136,120 in common stock dividends from SPG.
+During 2019, the Plan received \$1,220,279 in common stock dividends from SPG.

 Fidelity provides certain administrative services to the Plan pursuant to a Trust Agreement between the Company and Fidelity.
-Fidelity receives revenue from mutual fund and common collective trust fund service providers for services Fidelity provides to the funds.
+Fidelity receives revenue from common collective trust fund service providers for services Fidelity provides to the funds.
 This revenue is used to offset certain amounts owed to Fidelity for its administrative services provided to the Plan.

-If the revenue received by Fidelity from such mutual fund or collective trust fund service providers exceeds the amount owed under the Trust Agreement, Fidelity remits the excess to the Plan's trust on a quarterly basis and is reflected in the Statement of Changes in Net Assets Available for Benefits as other income.
+If the revenue received by Fidelity from common collective trust fund service providers exceeds the amount owed under the Trust Agreement, Fidelity remits the excess to the Plan's trust on a quarterly basis and is reflected in the Statement of Changes in Net Assets Available for Benefits as other income.
 Such amounts may be applied to pay plan administrative expenses or allocated to the accounts of participants.
 The Plan or the Company may make a payment to Fidelity for administrative expenses not covered by sharing of the excess revenue.